Stevie Nicks: 2002–2009: Say You Will, Crystal Visions, and Soundstage Sessions

 On March 31, 2009, Nicks released the album, The Soundstage Sessions, via Reprise Records.
 The album debuted at number 47 on the Billboard 200 albums chart.
 The first single from the album, "Crash into Me", was released as a digital download, along with "Landslide" (orchestra version) as a B-side, on March 17, 2009.

 In late 2008, Fleetwood Mac announced that the band would tour in 2009, beginning in March.
-As per the 2003–2004 tour, Christine McVie would not be featured in the line-up.
+As per the 2003–2004 tour, Christine McVie would not be featured in the lineup.
 The tour was branded as a 'greatest hits' show titled "Unleashed", although they played album tracks such as "Storms" and "I Know I'm Not Wrong".

-2010–2013: In Your Dreams and Extended Play Tour
+2010–2013: In Your Dreams and Extended Play tour

 After completing the Unleashed tour with Fleetwood Mac, Nicks began work on her first solo album in a decade with David A. Stewart, a musician and record producer best known for being one half of the duo Eurythmics.

 Nicks performed in a series of shows in August 2010 ("it's not really a tour", she said).
 They did not contain any of her new music, because she did not want it to end up on YouTube.
 The Santa Barbara show benefited a young girl she had met through the Make-a-Wish Foundation in Los Angeles with rhabdomyosarcoma, a rare cancer.

-On January 13, 2011, Reprise announced Nicks' upcoming album In Your Dreams would be released on May 3, and the lead single, "Secret Love", would be released on February 8.
+On January 13, 2011, Reprise announced Nicks's upcoming album In Your Dreams would be released on May 3, and the lead single, "Secret Love", would be released on February 8.
 Reprise provided a free download of the single to fans who ordered the album via certain websites.
 Nicks originally wrote "Secret Love" in 1976 and recorded a demo of it for Fleetwood Mac's 1977 album, Rumours.
 It did not make the final cut for the album.
 The demo version had been circulating among fans for many years prior to its inclusion on In Your Dreams.
 Nicks promoted the song with a video directed by Dave Stewart.
-Nicks' goddaughter Kelly appears in the video wearing a vintage dress that Nicks wore on stage in 1976.
-According to Nicks, Kelly portrays the young Nicks blending with the soul of Nicks' 62-year-old self.
+Nicks's goddaughter Kelly appears in the video wearing a vintage dress that Nicks wore on stage in 1976.
+According to Nicks, Kelly portrays the young Nicks blending with the soul of Nicks's 62-year-old self.
 On the U.S. Billboard charts, "Secret Love" was a modest hit on the Adult Contemporary Singles chart, peaking at number 20, and at number 25 on the Triple-A Singles chart.
-Another song on the album, "For What It's Worth", features Nicks' niece in the video.
+Another song on the album, "For What It's Worth", features Nicks's niece in the video.
 The song reached number 25 on the Billboard Adult Contemporary chart in September 2011.
 A documentary film was made for the album, directed by Stewart.
 The documentary was critically acclaimed, and Nicks appeared at many film festivals to support the documentary.

-Nicks promoted the album with appearances on various television shows, including The Tonight Show with Jay Leno, The X Factor, The Talk, Good Morning America, The Ellen DeGeneres Show, The Oprah Winfrey Show. and Dancing with the Stars.
+Nicks promoted the album with appearances on various television shows, including The Tonight Show with Jay Leno, The X Factor, The Talk, Good Morning America, The Ellen DeGeneres Show, The Oprah Winfrey Show, and Dancing with the Stars.